BYalini/pandsc-project/README.md

 <img src="hist_and_scatter.png" alt="pair plot" >

 **Examples of classification problems using Iris dataset** <br>
-Iris data set is widely used as a test case for many classification machine learning algorithms.
+Iris is a classic multi-class classification dataset and widely used as a test case for many  machine learning algorithms.
+The popular scikit learn machine learning library for python has this dataset built-in.

 Kaggle, an online community of data scientists and machine learning practitioners, lists 5 potential classification techniques (Support vector machine, K-nearest neighbors, extreme gradient boost, decision tree and Random Forest) to identify Iris flowers from the four features listed above. https://www.kaggle.com/aceccon/2-iris-dataset-basic-classification-algorithms